 The marketing of gambling activities in Norway is strictly prohibited.
-However, Norwegian consumers are free to utilise foreign-based gambling services and the providers of such services are likewise free to market their services or those of other providers on their own website provided that this marketing is not considered to be directed at Norwegian users.
+However, Norwegian consumers are free to use foreign-based gambling services, and the providers of those services are likewise free to market their services or those of other providers on their own websites, provided that this marketing is not considered to be directed at Norwegian users.